inlacou/KonamiCode/README.md

 	.install(KonamiKodeView(this))
 ```

-More complex (change swipes and disable buttons):
+More complex (in this example, change swipes and disable buttons):

 ``` kt
 val kkv = KonamiKodeView(this)